 The instructions to make said latte are pretty easy.
 After making a cup of coffee and filling your cup 2/3 full, you simply give the can a hearty shake, invert it, and press down on the trigger for about 5-7 seconds.
 And presto!
 A latte.

 What I did mind were the ingredients, mainly the addition of coconut oil.
-I have had a terrible reaction to coconut in the past so we used to avoid it at all costs in my house, but I have started to slowly reintroduce to my kitchen to see if after enough time, this allergy has lessened.
+I have had a terrible reaction to coconut in the past, so we used to avoid it at all costs in my house.
+But I have started to slowly reintroduce it to my kitchen to see if, after enough time, this allergy has lessened.
 We’re not going hog-wild by any means because coconut is still gross to me (the smell of it alone makes my lip curl).
 But because coconut oil is in A LOT of products, it’s helpful to build up some tolerance to it.
-I used to be better at looking at labels but admittedly it didn’t even occur to me to check to see if coconut oil would be in this product.
+I used to be better at looking at labels, but admittedly it didn’t even occur to me to check to see if coconut oil would be in this product.
 It is the third ingredient listed.
 Whomp whomp.
 I was also really bummed out by the nutritional information.
 For best latte results, they recommend a 5-7 second squirt, but a serving size is listed at 2 tablespoons.
-If you only had 1 serving, you’re consuming 25 calories but at the suggested 5-7 seconds which is the average latte serving, your calories jump up to 120!
-I can’t even imagine how one would go about measuring this out precisely anyway; you could probably get pretty close but I feel like there are a lot of variables at play so if you’re recording all of your food/calories (via an app or food diary of sorts) you’re only going to get a close estimation.
+If you only had 1 serving, you’re consuming 25 calories, but at the suggested 5-7 seconds, which is the average latte serving, your calories jump up to 120!
+I can’t even imagine how one would go about measuring this out precisely anyway; you could probably get pretty close, but I feel like there are a lot of variables at play.
+So if you’re recording all of your food/calories (via an app or food diary of sorts), you’re only going to get a close estimation.
 This factor wasn’t a huge deal breaker for me, but it could be for some folks.

 Final verdict?
 If you can find this on sale, go for it.
 It’s a fun novelty.
 I think, for my household, this is a one time purchase (and thankfully not at full price).
 But this is definitely not a must-have-fridge-staple.